sadik-smd/processor-sdk-doc-fork/source/edgeai/sdk_components.rst

 edgeai-gst-apps
 ---------------
-These are plug-and-play deep learning applications which support running open source runtime frameworks such as TFLite, ONNX and NeoAI-DLR with a variety of input and output configurations.
+These are plug-and-play deep learning applications which support running open source runtime frameworks such as TFLite, ONNX and TVM-RT with a variety of input and output configurations.

 The latest source code with fixes can be pulled from `TI Edge AI GStreamer apps <https://github.com/TexasInstruments/edgeai-gst-apps>`_